swisnl/laravel-elasticsearch/readme.md

 ```

 ## Usage
-Add the syncsWithIndex trait to any of you're models.
+Add the syncsWithIndex trait to any of your models.
 Make sure to add the model in the models section of `config.php`
 Implement the `IndexableInterface` to your model and implement the method stubs.
 Now on the giving condition laravel will keep your model in sync with the index in elasticsearch